kunigami/kunigami.github.io/blog/_posts/2024-03-01-understanding-call-once-in-cpp.md

 std::cout << result << "\n";
 {% endhighlight %}

-We can do a small optimization: instead of always calling `std::atomic_compare_exchange_strong()`, we can do a simple read from the flag first, because once the function is computed, it will always return true:
+We can do a small optimization: instead of always calling `std::atomic_compare_exchange_strong()`, we can read from the flag first, because once the function is computed, it will always return true:

 {% highlight c++ %}
 while (true) {